-1. Each of the Member States shall designate a competent customs administration which shall have national responsibility for the Customs Information System.

-2. The administration referred to in paragraph 1 shall be responsible for the correct operation of the Customs Information System within the Member State and shall take the measures necessary to ensure compliance with this Decision.

-3. Member States shall inform one another of the administration referred to in paragraph 1.
+- 1. Each of the Member States shall designate a competent customs administration which shall have national responsibility for the Customs Information System. - 2.
+This administration shall be responsible for the correct operation of the Customs Information System within the Member State and shall take the measures necessary to ensure compliance with the provisions of this Decision. - 3.
+Member States shall inform one another of the competent administration referred to in paragraph 1.

+Article 10A
-1. Subject to Chapter IX of this Decision, the European Police Office (Europol) shall, within its mandate, have the right to have access to the data entered into the Customs Information System in accordance with Articles 2, 3, 4, 5 and 6, to search those data directly, and to enter data into the system.

-2. Where a search by Europol reveals the existence of an alert in the Customs Information System, Europol shall, via the channels defined in Council Decision [...] establishing a European Police Office (Europol Decision) (), inform the Member State which issued the alert.

-3. Use of information obtained from a search in the Customs Information System is subject to the consent of the Member State which entered the data into the system.
-If this Member State allows the use of such information, the handling thereof shall be governed by the Europol Decision.
-Europol may communicate such information to third countries and third bodies only with the consent of the Member State which entered the data into the system.
+- 1. Subject to Chapter VI of this Decision, the European Police Office (Europol shall, within its mandate, have the right to have access to the data entered into the Customs Information System in accordance with Articles 2, 3, 4, 5 and 6, to search those data directly, and also to enter data into the system. - 2.
+Where a search by Europol reveals the existence of an alert in the Customs Information System, Europol shall, via the channels defined by the Council Decision on the establishment of a European Police Office (Europol), inform the Member State which issued the alert. - 3.
+Use of information obtained from a search in the Customs Information System is subject to the consent of the Member State concerned.
+If the Member State allows the use of such information, the handling thereof shall be governed by the Council Decision on the establishment of a European Police Office (Europol).
+Europol may communicate such information to third countries and third bodies only with the consent of the Member State concerned.

-4. Europol may request further information from the Member States concerned, in accordance with the provisions of the Europol Decision.
+4. Europol may request further information from the Member States concerned, in accordance with the provisions of the Council Decision on the establishment of a European Police Office (Europol).